 At the inception of the contract, the entity assess its rights to payment and determines that despite the fact that the payments are not refundable, these payments do not meet the requirement that the cumulative amount does not at all times during the contract represent an amount to compensate the entity for performance to date.
 As such, even though the asset does not have readily alternative use to the entity, because of the lack of an enforceable right to payment for performance to date, the entity cannot recognize performance over time.
 Instead, the entity must recognize revenue upon delivery and acceptance of the machine by the customer.
 That is, at a point in time.5

-In order to recognize revenue over time, an entity must measure its progress towards completion of the obligation.
+To recognize revenue over time, an entity must measure its progress towards completion of the obligation.
 The objective is that the measure of progress should “depict an entity’s performance in transferring control of goods or services promised to the customer…” The measure used should be consistent with measures used by the entity for similar performance obligations and consistently used throughout the completion of the promise.

 Similar to existing GAAP, the standard permits the use of output or input measures of progress.
 The determination of which to use should be based on the nature of the goods or services being transferred.
 In the case of a construction project, an input measure such as cost to date as compared to total estimated cost might be an appropriate method.
 For a contract to deliver a distinct set of similar services over a period of time, such as the cleaning contract noted above, an output method based on the number of cleanings provided to date would be more appropriate.